From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: Introduction

-\paragraph{On previous bounds for internal DLA.} We describe the approach of \cite{lawler92}, for establishing the upper bound for the inner error.
-It is convenient to consider explorers starting outside the origin with initial configuration denoted $\eta$.
-We denote also by $A(\Lambda,\eta)$ the cluster obtained from explorers initially on $\eta$, with an explored region $\Lambda\subset \Z^d$.
+We describe the approach of \cite{lawler92}, for establishing the upper bound for the inner error.
+It is convenient to consider explorers starting outside the origin with initial configuration denoted~$\eta$.
+We denote also by $A(\Lambda,\eta)$ the cluster obtained from explorers initially on~$\eta$, with an explored region $\Lambda\subset\Z^d$.

-Now, for a site $z\in \Z^d$, we call $W(\eta,z)$ (resp. $M(\eta,z)$) the number of explorers (resp. of random walks) which visit $z$ before settling.
-For an integer $n$, and $\eta$ consisting of $|\B(0,n)|$ explorers at the origin, the authors of \cite{lawler92} first write
+Now, for a site $z\in\Z^d$, we call $W(\eta,z)$ [resp., $M(\eta,z)$] the number of explorers (resp., of random walks) which visit $z$ before settling.
+For an integer~$n$, and $\eta$ consisting of $|\B(0,n)|$ explorers at the origin, the authors of~\cite{lawler92} first write

-Then, they look for the largest value of $r_n$ (in terms of $n$) which guarantees that $| \B(0,r_n)|\times \sup_{z\in \B(0,r_n)}P(W(\eta,z)=0)$ be the term of a convergent series.
+Then, they look for the largest value of $r_n$ (in terms of $n$) which guarantees that $| \B(0,r_n)|\times\sup_{z\in\B(0,r_n)}P(W(\eta,z)=0)$ be the term of a convergent series.

-The approach of \cite{lawler92} is based on the following observations. (i) If explorers would not settle, they would just be independent random walks; (ii) exactly one explorer occupies each site of the cluster.
-Thus, the following equality holds in law.
+The approach of~\cite{lawler92} is based on the following observations. (i) If explorers would not settle, they would just be independent random walks; (ii) exactly one explorer occupies each site of the cluster.
+Thus, the following equality holds in law:

-Now, an observation of Diaconis and Fulton \cite{diaconis-fulton} is that we can realize the cluster by sending many {\it exploration waves}.
+Now, an observation of Diaconis and Fulton~\cite{diaconis-fulton} is that we can realize the cluster by sending many \textit{exploration waves}.
 Let us illustrate this observation with two waves.
-We first stop the explorers on the external boundary of a ball of radius $R$, say $\partial \B(0,R)$.
-We denote with $A_R(\emptyset,\eta)$ the cluster consisting of the positions of settled explorers, so that $A_R(\emptyset,\eta)\subset \B(0,R)$.
-We denote by $\zeta_R(\eta)$ the configuration with stopped explorers on $\partial \B(0,R)$.
-Then, the second wave consists in launching the explorers of $\zeta_R(\eta)$, with explored region $A_R(\emptyset,\eta)$.
+We first stop the explorers on the external boundary of a ball of radius~$R$, say $\partial\B(0,R)$.
+The cluster consisting of the positions of settled explorers is denoted $A_R(\varnothing,\eta)$, so that $A_R(\varnothing,\eta)\subset\B(0,R)$.
+The configuration with stopped explorers on $\partial\B(0,R)$ is denoted $\zeta_R(\eta)$.
+Then, the second wave consists in launching the explorers of $\zeta_R(\eta)$, with explored region $A_R(\varnothing,\eta)$.
 In other words, we have an equality in law